Ludof63/MTSK-analysis/scripts/README.md

 This script downloads in data_folder datasets.
 In particular:

 - `-p` : if this option is passed it downloads the prices from [here](https://dev.azure.com/tankerkoenig/tankerkoenig-data/_git/tankerkoenig-data?path=/prices).
 By default it downloads and extracts 1 year of data, from 2023/11 to 2024/11.
 The chunk of prices to download can be customized by setting `START_DATE_PRICES` and `END_DATE_PRICES` directly in the script
 - `-s`: download the latest original stations dataset from [here](https://dev.azure.com/tankerkoenig/tankerkoenig-data/_git/tankerkoenig-data?path=/stations).
-It also downloads the official mapping of cities and postcodes in Germany from here.
+It also downloads the official mapping of cities and postcodes in Germany from [here](https://www.suche-postleitzahl.org/downloads) ([zuordnung_plz_ort](https://www.suche-postleitzahl.org/downloads#)).
   The repository comes with an already prepared station dataset, generated from the stations dataset of 01/12/2024.
 However, if you want to run the analysis on prices after the 01/12/2024 you should either check that no new station was added or download the original stations dataset with `./scripts/download.sh -s` and then execute the pre-processing as described in `scripts/data_prep/README.md`

 ## Loading the Dataset